thakurabhishekgit/Wcontent-New/SYSTEM_DESIGN.md

     *   CRUD operations for all platform entities (users, opportunities, collabs, etc.).
     *   Business logic for matching, recommendations (future), and managing applications.
     *   Serving data to the frontend.
-    *   Interacting with the AI layer for intelligent features.
+    *   Interacting with the AI & ML layer for intelligent features.

-## 6. AI/Genkit Layer
+## 6. AI & Machine Learning Layer

-*   **Framework:** Genkit
-*   **Primary LLM:** Google Gemini (e.g., `gemini-2.0-flash`)
+*   **Frameworks:** Genkit for LLM orchestration, Scikit-learn (or similar) for ML models.
 *   **Integration:**
+    *   AI/ML tasks are exposed as services that the Spring Boot backend can call.
-    *   Genkit flows (`.js` files with `'use server';`) are defined for specific AI tasks.
+    *   Genkit flows are used for tasks involving Large Language Models (LLMs), such as content generation.
-    *   These flows can be called from the Spring Boot backend (e.g., via HTTP requests if Genkit is run as a separate service, or direct Java-to-JavaScript interop if embedded, though HTTP is more common for decoupling).
-*   **Key Flows:**
+*   **Key AI/ML Features:**
-    *   `generateContentIdeas`: Takes a prompt, tone, and format to generate content ideas, headlines, and outlines.
+    *   **Content Generation (`generateContentIdeas`):** A Genkit flow that takes a prompt, tone, and format to generate content ideas, headlines, and outlines using an LLM.
-    *   **YouTube Comment Analysis Flow:** Takes a video URL (or pre-fetched comments using YouTube Graph v4 API), summarizes sentiment, and suggests improvements.
-This would involve:
+    *   **YouTube Comment Sentiment Analysis:**
-        1. Backend fetching comments using YouTube Graph v4 API.
+        1. Backend fetches comments using the YouTube API.
-        2. Passing comments to a Genkit flow for summarization and sentiment analysis using Gemini.
+        2. Comments are passed to an NLP model (e.g., via a Genkit flow) for sentiment summarization and identification of key themes.
+    *   **Future Reach Prediction Flow:** This involves a custom-trained machine learning model.
+        *   **Model:** A **RandomForest Regressor** model is trained on historical data (e.g., content type, channel stats, engagement metrics).
-    *   **Future Reach Prediction Flow:** Takes content details (type, description, estimated cost) and channel stats (subscribers, avg. views) to predict potential reach (views, likes, comments) and engagement metrics using a custom-trained model or a sophisticated prompting strategy with Gemini.
-Also provides actionable tips for improvement.
+        *   **Process:** The model takes new content details (type, description) and current channel stats to predict potential reach (views, likes, comments) and engagement metrics.
 *   **Responsibilities:**
-    *   Abstracting the complexities of interacting with LLMs.
+    *   Abstracting the complexities of interacting with LLMs and ML models.
-    *   Defining structured inputs (Zod schemas) and outputs for AI tasks.
+    *   Defining structured inputs (Zod schemas for Genkit) and outputs for AI tasks.
-    *   Managing prompts and model configurations.
+    *   Managing prompts and model configurations for generation.
-    *   Potentially handling fine-tuning or RAG (Retrieval Augmented Generation) in more advanced scenarios.
+    *   Handling the training, evaluation, and serving of the reach prediction model.

 ## 7. Database Design (MongoDB)